+Surveying Associate A Surveying Associate is a competent surveying technician.
+Surveying Graduate A Surveying Graduate is competent in technical aspects of surveying, and has successfully completed a tertiary course of at least three years fulltime duration acceptable to the Board.
+Registered Surveyor A Registered Surveyor has achieved full recognition as a professional surveyor and has considerable experience in general surveying.
+Registered Surveyor with endorsements A Registered Surveyor may specialise in one or more aspects of surveying.
 Endorsements that are currently approved by the Board are cadastral (land), engineering, mining and consulting.
 A consulting surveyor endorsement is required when a surveyor wishes to operate as a business that provides cadastral surveying services to the public.
-Appropriate professional indemnity insurance as a surveyor.
+Appropriate professional indemnity insurance cover is required.
+Corporation An Australian corporation wishing to provide surveying services may be registered as a surveyor.
 The corporation is required to employ or have as an executive officer a surveyor with a consulting endorsement.
 For additional endorsement/s, the company must employ a surveyor, registered with the relevant endorsement (cadastral, engineering, or mining).
-Appropriate professional indemnity insurance cover is required.
+Appropriate professional indemnity insurance